Appearance

 Based on the type

-(which can be any string), Allure will try to load a corresponding link pattern to process the URL, as defined by the links
+(which can be any string, defaults to “link”), Allure will try to load a corresponding link template to process the URL, as defined by the links

 configuration option.
-If no pattern found for the given type, the URL is left unmodified.
+If no template is found for the given type or if the link already represents a proper URL, it's left unmodified.

 The name

 will be used as the link's text.
-If it is omitted, the unprocessed URL will be used instead.
+If it is omitted, the URL will be used instead.

 For convenience, Allure provides two shorthand functions with pre-selected link types: issue